-However, it's not possible to recruit them the same way hiring managers have been able to find talented and skilled workers.
+However, it’s not possible to recruit them in the same way that hiring managers have been able to find talented and skilled workers.
 Employee engagement is more about developing feelings of commitment in your current employees.
 That commitment must be earned and nurtured.

 TIP #1: Don’t be afraid to offer compensation that’s over and above the regular going rate.

 There are two kinds of compensation: direct and indirect.
 The former refers to the salary, while the latter can include the basic benefits and other “perks” like training and development courses, recognition awards, praises, and other similar rewards.